Silvia2f/Step-by-step-A-program-for-teachers-to-track-their-classroom-development/doc/dev_guide.md

 - `Flag` (string): Empty or `"regression"`

 ## 5. Known Issues

-- There is currently no way to edit or delete entries
+- Entries cannot be edited or deleted once saved
+- Duplicate entries are not prevented or flagged
-- No filtering or search for past entries
+- No filters or search for past entries
-- Duplicate entries are not being managed
-- CSV is overwritten every save; no backups
+- Graphs only update when manually re-expanded or on rerun
+- App only supports one local CSV file (no database or multi-user support)
+- No backups or versioning of the CSV file

 ## 6. Future Work